Multimodal Training Data Platform for Ecommerce and Retail AI

 Bedroom with a green bed, patterned pillows, a bedside lamp, a woven wall hanging, and a tall potted plant.

-Automatically Generate Labels from an Image
+Generate Product Labels from Images

 Automatically generating labels from an image uses AI to identify and tag objects, categories, or attributes within the image.
 This automation accelerates data processing, improves accuracy, and reduces manual effort in tasks like inventory management and product cataloging.